 Popular Ways To Consume CBD | CBD Nerds

-With the endless mountains of research now available to the public securing CBD’s place in the medical community as a safe and effective medicinal substance for countless ailments (that were before thought untreatable) there has been an explosion in variety regarding CBD products.
+With the endless mountains of research now available to the public securing cannabidiol's (CBD’s) place in the medical community as a safe and effective medicinal substance for countless ailments (that were before thought untreatable) there has been an explosion in a variety regarding CBD products and overall hemp production.
 While this can be somewhat overwhelming for someone who is new to CBD, we are here to break down the most common and fun ways to take CBD.

 CBD Edibles (Gummies, Cookies, Infused Oils, Tinctures)

 CBD-infused edibles are a wonderful option for several reasons, namely their ability to be discreet, and long duration of effects - and often wonderful taste (depending on the product).
 CBD edibles are not much different from ‘magic brownies’ that many of us may remember from our youth.